-4. In summary, there were two disciplinary cases against UN-Women staff members in 2018.
-In relation to misconduct and wrongdoing which did not result in disciplinary measures, there were four cases in 2018, eight in 2017, eight in 2016, one in 2015, one in 2014 and one in 2012.
+3. In summary, there was one disciplinary case against a UN-Women staff member in 2019.
+In relation to misconduct and wrongdoing which did not result in disciplinary measures, there were three cases in 2019.

-5. Cases involving referral to national authorities pursuant to General Assembly Resolution 62/63 are also indicated.
+4. Cases involving referral to national authorities pursuant to General Assembly Resolution 62/63 are also indicated.

-6. Cases of misconduct and wrongdoing are reported to the Executive Board annually through its established reporting mechanisms, as set in Part C of Section VI of this Report.
+5. Cases of misconduct and wrongdoing are reported to the Executive Board annually through its established reporting mechanisms, as set in Part C of Section VI of this Report.
 This includes the annual report on internal investigation activities, which includes complaints received broken down by category including fraud, disposition of cases, and any financial loss as well as information on the actions taken and UN-Women management's response to substantiated allegations of misconduct including fraud.